-Spores develop in spike-like or cone-like structures called strobili, usually 3 or 4 strobili clustered at the tip of a long stalk, occasionally 2 or as many as 7.
-The cluster stalk is up to 5 inches long with appressed, scale-like leaves spiraling up at regular intervals.
-Strobili are 3/8 to 1+ inch long, each strobilus also distinctly stalked on forked branches, stalks and branches all approximately the same length.
+Spores develop in spike-like or cone-like structures called strobili, usually 3 or 4 strobili clustered at the tip of a long stalk (peduncle), occasionally 2 or as many as 7.
+One to 3 peduncles rise up to 5 inches above the leaves, with appressed, scale-like leaves spiraling up at regular intervals.
+Strobili are 3/8 to 1+ inch long, each strobilus also distinctly stalked on forked branches, stalks typically becoming shorter with each fork.
 Each tiny spore sac is attached to a scale (sporophyll) that is about 1/8 inch (to 3.5mm) long, broadly diamond to tear-drop shaped and tapering to a slender, sharply pointed tip.
 Scales are initially light blue-green and tightly appressed, turning yellowish as they mature and light brown when dry, then become more spreading to release the spores in late summer into fall.
 The strobili can persist through winter.

 Blue Groundcedar is a circumpolar species and occasional in Minnesota's northern forests, in sandy or rocky soils and usually associated with pines.
 It is among the species formerly all lumped into Lycopodium (L. tristachyum), which many references have now split into several genera and we have followed suit.
 Distinguishing characteristics of the new groups are: whether spores develop in cone-like strobili or in leaf (or leaf-like) axils, whether strobili are stalked or stalkless, whether horizontal stems are above or below ground, whether branching on erect shoots is tree-like or not, the number of leaves in a spiral cycle, whether leaves are scale-like or not and whether they have a hair-like tip.
 The Diphasiastrum species all have stalked strobili, tree-like branching, leaves that are scale-like, 4-ranked and lack a hair-like tip.
 The tree-like branching and scale-like leaves resemble little cedar trees and is why they are commonly called groundcedars.
 Blue Groundcedar also has underground horizontal stems, strobili usually clustered 3 or 4 on forked branches at the tip of the stalk, leaves that are blue-green and all 4 in a spiral cycle similar in size and shape that make the branches squarish in cross-section.
 The leaf color and sizes combined with branch shape can help identify it even when strobili are not present.